-The Swinney family (parents Graham and Kaye, and son and daughter Matt and Janelle) has been resident on their 2500ha property since it was settled by George Swinney in 1922.
-In the '90s they decided to diversify, and now have 160ha of vines across four vineyards, including the Powderbark Ridge vineyard in Frankland River (planted in '98, purchased in partnership with former Hardys winemaker Peter Dawson).
+The Swinney family (currently parents Graham and Kaye, and son and daughter Matt and Janelle) has been resident on their 2500ha property since it was settled by George Swinney in 1922.
+In the '90s they decided to diversify and now have 160ha of vines across four vineyards, including the Powderbark Ridge Vineyard in Frankland River (planted in '98, purchased in partnership with former Hardys winemaker Peter Dawson).
 The lion's share goes to shiraz (67ha) and cabernet sauvignon (48ha), followed by riesling, semillon, pinot gris, gewurztraminer, viognier, vermentino and malbec.
 They also pushed the envelope by establishing grenache, tempranillo and mourvedre as bushvines, a rarity in this part of the world.
 Exports to the UK, Singapore and Hong Kong.

 Swinney Vineyards is a family winegrowing concern located in the Frankland River region of the Great Southern in Western Australia.
 The vineyards are part of remote and isolated 2,500 (approx. 6,000 acres) hectare grape growing and grazing property which has been the home of the Swinney family for four generations.

 George John Alexander Swinney was a pioneer of the Frankland River Region and settled at 'Franklands' in 1922.
 The 'Franklands' property is located on the banks of the Frankland River.
 The country is hilly and undulating and is dominated by jarrah and redgum trees growing upon ironstone gravel and loam soils.